Jeffalltogether/Slides/index.md

 * This presentation demonstrats how learning curves are one technique for predicting this size of a training data set.

-* Consider using this technique during product development for applications and devices from which little data is available.
+* Consider using this technique during product development for applications and devices from which little data is available...

 ---
 ## Slide 2 - Linear Discriminant Analysis Learning Curve Example